-- 2. Check that the belt is not twisted. - Position the lap portion of the belt as low as possible across your hips, not across your stomach.
+- 2. Check that the belt is not twisted. - 3.
+Position the lap portion of the belt as low as possible across your hips, not across your stomach.
 This lets your strong pelvic bones take the force of a crash.

-4. Pull up on the shoulder part of the belt to remove any slack.
+Pull up on the shoulder part of the belt to remove any slack.
 Make sure the belt goes over your collarbone and across your chest.
-Do not place the belt under your arm or behind your back.
-This could increase your chance of serious injuries in a crash.